Hours in the Glamorous Life of a Publisher

 see a trail of sawdust behind me as

 I walked to the counter.
-Now, adrenaline
+The adrenaline

-was racing through my veins from the
+was still racing through my veins from the

 big ring-leader-sting-gone-bad, and

-the subzero temperature was venting
+the freezing temperature was venting

 its wrath on my already numb body.